-The Department of Chicano and Latino Studies is housed in the School of Arts and Humanities at Sonoma State University and offers several programs of study.
+The Department of Chicano and Latino Studies is housed in the School of Ethnic Studies and Languages in the College of Education, Counseling, and Ethnic Studies at Sonoma State University and offers several programs of study.
 Our degree programs offer students the opportunity to employ an interdisciplinary approach to the study of one of the fastest growing populations in the United States.
 Courses in CALS invite students to critically examine the experiences and contributions of Latino populations in relation to issues of political representation, linguistic policy, educational inequality, poverty, immigration, and symbolic struggles in media, literature, and the arts.

 - KNOWLEDGE: Students in our programs explore the concerns, social problems and political issues that inform contemporary Latino experiences.
 They become familiar with the history of Latino populations in the United States, including forms of resistance and activism such as Chicano rights movement, labor activism, the Puerto Rican struggle for independence, and others.